Updated: 3rd July 2020

 Disclaimer: I am not part of the Catznip support team, I simple choose to use it as my primary viewer.
-I actively encourage others to use Catznip which is why I wrote up this page quick help page, beats me walking people through initial setup.
+I actively encourage others to use Catznip which is why I wrote this page covering some of its basic features.

 How each individual sets up their viewer should be based on your own preferences along with the capabilities of the PC your running on and network bandwidth.
 Below I cover a few basics as well as provide some helpful tips with a few of the viewers lesser known features.